kloudkit/ws-docs/docs/editor/extensions.md

 ![VSCode logo](/icons/vscode.svg){.doc-image}

-According to the VS Code Marketplace [Terms of Use](https://aka.ms/vsmarketplace-ToU), you may only install and use Marketplace Offerings with Visual Studio Products and Services.
+According to the VSCode Marketplace [Terms of Use](https://aka.ms/vsmarketplace-ToU), you may only install and use Marketplace Offerings with Visual Studio Products and Services.

 > Marketplace Offerings are intended for use only with Visual Studio Products and